NateDeg/3DACS/README.md

 The second code is:
 Min_Asymmetry3D
 which attempts to find the point that minimizes the asymmetry for the 1D, 2D, and 3D calculations.

-    **THE MINIMIZATION CODE IS STILL UNDER DEVELOPMENT AND IS NOT CURRENTLY FUNCTIONAL

 ----
 authors: N. Deg

+--
+Paper Reference:
+Deg et al., 2023, MNRAS

 -----